 Marsalis goes on to explain how a Count Basie would start a show, getting his rhythm section firing: the bass, guitar and drums, tight, yet loose, laying down the beat for Basie to jump in, sprinkle a few notes before getting up to say hello to a table, conversing, small talk, shaking a few hands, then returning to his piano to tap out a few more notes before getting up to greet the other side of the room.

-This is how we all should enter at a party: bringing our own internal rhythm section as we mingle, moving through the crowd, leaving a conversation before it runs dry, finding the best place to perch, then sampling some appetizers, signaling the bartender and moving once more for we know when and where because we are in the moment and in the moment everything is revealed.
+This is how we all should enter at a party: bringing our own internal rhythm section as we mingle, moving through the crowd, leaving a conversation before it runs dry, finding the best place to perch, sampling some appetizers, signaling the bartender, then moving on for we know when and where because we are in the moment and in the moment everything is revealed.

 All my life I have shown the ability to be on time whether picking up a dinner date or appearing in front of a circuit court judge.
 But for a time there was one aspect of my life where I was constantly late – work.